The Society for Economic Anthropology Book Prize

 Previous winners of the Society for Economic Anthropology’s book prize are:

 2014 The Darjeeling Distinction: Labor and Justice on Fair-trade Tea Plantations in India by Sarah Besky

 2012 Coffee and Community: Maya Farmers and Fair Trade Markets by Sarah Lyons

 2008 Global Outlaws: Crime, money and power in the Contemporary World by Carolyn Nordstrom AND Home Cooking in the Global Village: Caribbean Food from Buccaneers to Ecotourists by Richard Wilk

 2005 Tsukiji: The Fish Market at the Center of the World by Ted Bestor

 2003 Salaula: The World of Secondhand Clothing and Zambia by Karen Tranberg-Hansen

-The book prize includes a $500 award, and will be presented at the Fall 2014 at the annual meeting of the American Anthropological Association in Washington, DC and during the SEA Friday afternoon business meeting.
+The book prize includes a $500 award, and will be presented at the annual meeting of the American Anthropological Association in Washington, DC and during the SEA Friday afternoon business meeting.